reporting pixel for marketing campaign

 Can I just take a few courses that interest me and not get the MBA degree?

 Yes you can.
 You can take up to four courses to gain needed knowledge.
 Keep in mind you will not be eligible for financial aid without being admitted to the MBA program.
 Our Graduate Certificate Program may be right for you.
-It is comprised of five of our core MBA courses.
-Each class is designed to build and improve upon your basic business skills.

 How do I know if my undergraduate work meets the prerequisites for the classes?